maitzeth/express-api/README.md

 # Introduction

-This is simply an Express API server featuring some basic routes, middleware, and more.
-I wanted to refresh my understanding of API and Backend technologies.
+This is simple Express API Rest featuring some of basic routes, middleware, and JWT.

+I just wanted to refresh my understanding of Backend Technologies after a long time away from it.

+So I decided to create this project as an exercise for myself

 # Installation
 ```shell